General Motors Website Redesign

 Components

-My responsibility was to create the specific components used across the e-commerce pages using the Figma brand library as a base.
+Another responsibility I had was to create the specific components used across the e-commerce pages using the Figma brand library as a base.
 These components all had their own variables that could then be managed in Figma and also by the content team using a CMS for launching pages.
 The components included mastheads, content cards and product cards in both desktop and mobile device sizes.

 For consistency every inset component or in other words components that fit within the site content width, had 8px rounded corners.
 If the component had text over an image, a gradient overlay was added for better contrast and therefore more accessible.